Magical Art of Glassblowing

 Learn the secrets of the legendary Murano Art of Glassblowing on a 30-minute guided tour where you witness masterpieces of Venetian glass art dating back to the Roman Empire and assist a master glass blowing artisan in making a little something for you to take home.

-- Get a chance to assist a master glassblower in creating a little something you can take home
+- Get a chance to see a master glassblower in creating a little something you can take home

 - Embark on a guided tour of the Glass factory showroom in St Mark's Square to see exceptional works of glass art that have been preserved over the years